makyo/writing/poetry/post-op-images/index.md

 I can only hint from the margins.

-That poetry can accomplish what prose cannot in more economy of motion is attractive to me, here in recovery -
+That poetry can accomplish what prose cannot in its economy of motion is attractive to me, here in recovery -
     so tired, so tired, so tired - so maybe I can hope to express the dire import of these visions dancing behind closed lids, or at least remind myself on rereading.

 Even now, a week out,
 I'm starting to lose touch with the visions,
 I can almost touch them if I squint,
     lie real still, don't move now, but even then, a shadow of the substance...
 I'm starting to consign to memory that which was probably memory to begin with.